bdelbosc/jqpoc/README.md

 ## Redis data

-Here is the list of data stored in Redis for a queue named <QUEUE_NAME>:
+Here is the list of data stored in Redis for a queue named QNAME:

-QUEUE_NAME
+QNAME
 : The name of the queue is a redis list of pending job IDs the running one renamed into JOBID*UNIXTIMESTAMP, this is the refered as the job key.

-run:QUEUE_NAME
+run:QNAME
 : A list of job keys that are in processing state.

-done:QUEUE_NAME
+done:QNAME
 : A counter of completed job (including failures).

-error:QUEUE_NAME
+error:QNAME
 : A counter of job in failure.

-errlst:QUEUE_NAME
+errlst:QNAME
 : A list of the last N last errors including job keys and messages.